 These posts represent the application of my training to my hobbies.
 The injuries, athletes, predicting outcomes and prognoses – I love it.

-My goal is to deliver evidence-based injury analysis, just as I would for a patient asking about his/her prognosis.
+My goal is to deliver data-driven injury analysis, just as I would for a patient asking about his/her prognosis.
 All information sources used are publicly available, I am not involved in the medical care of any of the athletes discussed, and this does not constitute medical advice.
 The views shared are purely my own, and are not those of any institution I am affiliated with.
 The information that gets shared publicly is in some cases a limiting factor for this type of analysis, and it is an imperfect science to apply statistics to individual cases.
 Nevertheless, I hope you will enjoy our content.